cns-iu/hra-ftu-explorer-supporting-information/data-preprocessing/ftu2-pseudo-code.md

     },
 ```

-## What code we are writing to get that data
+## Code overview

 The FTU2 code consists of six Python scripts that are run in sequence via a `bash` script callded `run_all.sh`:

-### Shared

-1. `00-shared.py` sets up shared core functionality, e.g., making web requests.

-### Handling HRAPop Universe Data:
+1. `00-shared.py` defines common functions (e.g., making web requests) and sets variables used across the workflow.
+It also compiles a list of cell types only found in FTUs, validated against ASCT+B tables.

-2. `01-hra-pop-preprocessing-cell-type-population.py`
+2. `10-hra-pop-preprocessing-cell-type-population.py`
-3. `02-hra-pop-preprocessing-metadata.py`
+3. `20-hra-pop-preprocessing-metadata.py`

-### Handling anatomogram data:

-4. `03-anatomogram-preprcossing-cell-type-population.py` downloads anatomogram data from the [Single-Cell Expression Atlas (SCEA)](https://www.ebi.ac.uk/gxa/sc/home), extracts cells and biomarkers expressions from cells, ad transforms them into a ds-graph format (see "ds-graph" entry in [HRA KG paper](https://www.nature.com/articles/s41597-025-05183-6/tables/1)).
+4. `30-anatomogram-preprcossing-cell-type-population.py` downloads anatomogram data from the [Single-Cell Expression Atlas (SCEA)](https://www.ebi.ac.uk/gxa/sc/home), extracts cells and biomarkers expressions from cells, ad transforms them into a ds-graph format (see "ds-graph" entry in [HRA KG paper](https://www.nature.com/articles/s41597-025-05183-6/tables/1)).
-5. `04-anatomogram-preprocessing-metadata.py` extracts donor data from experimental design files obtained from the SCEA.
+5. `50-anatomogram-preprocessing-metadata.py` extracts donor data from experimental design files obtained from the SCEA.

-### Driver script

-6. `05-combine-all.py` takes cell type populations and metadata from anatomogram and HRApop and makes them available for the [assets folder](https://github.com/hubmapconsortium/hra-ui/tree/main/apps/ftu-ui/src/assets/TEMP) of the FTU Explorer.
+6. `60-combine-all.py` (driver script) takes cell type populations and metadata from anatomogram and HRApop and makes them available for the [assets folder](https://github.com/hubmapconsortium/hra-ui/tree/main/apps/ftu-ui/src/assets/TEMP) of the FTU Explorer.

-## Notes

-- The HRApop scripts need to also use Universe data that has the right, i.e., exclusive to FTUs, CTs even if they are not RUI-registered.
-- All skin data can be used, since the skin only has 1 AS.
+7. `run_all` executes all scripts in sequence.

 ## Pseudocode

-### `00-shared.py`
+### `10-shared.py`

-Defines common functions and sets variables used across the workflow.
-It also compiles a list of cell types only found in FTUs, validated against ASCT+B tables.

 ```python